COVID-19 and Reentry Updates

 Spring 2021 classes begin January 13 in Stage 1: Only essential, hands-on courses will meet in-person.
 All other courses will begin remotely during Stage 1.
 View University of Arizona's central location for updates and guidance regarding Spring 2021 plans for reentry.

 Last updated 2:07 PM MST, 1/07/2021

-The College of Science is creating precautionary operation plans to ensure our students, faculty and staff are informed and kept up to date with news surrounding the Coronavirus (COVID-19) and the University of Arizona.
+The College of Science is working to continue creating precautionary operation plans to ensure our students, faculty, and staff are informed and updated with news surrounding the COVID-19 and the University of Arizona.

 - Wash your hands often with soap and water for 20 seconds or use an alcohol-based hand sanitizer.